 The coloring mode can be changed using the “color by ..” combo box, which will color the resources and allocations by various parameters, for example, resource usage, and the preferred heap type.

 The allocations can be sorted using the sort combo box at the top.
-Sorting is currently based on allocation size, allocation Id or resource count (the number of resources in the allocation).
+Sorting is currently based on allocation size, allocation Id, allocation age or resource count (the number of resources in the allocation).
 Another combo box to the left allows the sort to be in ascending or decending order.

 Normally, allocations are sized relative to the largest allocations.
 Sometimes this makes smaller allocations difficult to see.
 The ‘Normalize allocations’ check box will draw all allocations the same length, as seen below: